 About the Author

-Frank Arteaga is Head of Product Marketing, Market Region NAFTA, Bystronic Inc.
+Frank Arteaga is Director of Marketing - Market Region Americas, Bystronic Inc.

 About Bystronic Inc.

 Bystronic is a worldwide supplier of high-quality laser cutting systems, press brakes, automation and software for the economical processing of sheet metal and tubes.
 Bystronic stands for reliability, high-performance innovation, an outstanding price-performance ratio, and user-friendly operation.
 The focus is on the automation of the complete material and data flow of the sheet metal cutting and bending process chain.
-The company’s North America headquarters is located in Elgin, IL.
-Offices are also located in Toronto, Canada and Monterrey, Mexico.
+The company’s North American headquarters is located in Hoffman Estates, IL.
+Offices are also located in Toronto, Canada, Monterrey, Mexico and Columbo, Brazil.

 For more information on Bystronic Inc, contact by e-mail, slssbystrnccm.